 While many of these furniture crates have doors and locks, plenty of others don’t, serving more as a casual hangout spot than any kind of containment station.

 - Not very durable — can be destroyed by a chewer

 - Most don’t have removable trays, making them difficult to clean

 Best For: Easy-going, well-trained dogs who don’t chew a ton.

-When it comes to crate design, nearly all come in the standard rectangle shape.
+When it comes to crate design, most come in the standard rectangle shape.